A few years ago, I was trying to learn SEO.

 Intelligent adaptive content is structured, reusable, and presentation independent and contains meaningful metadata that delivers targeted messages based on what is known about the user.

-This may include information about the user’s device, the location or other contextual cues, or personal information such as life changes, gender, or income.
+This may include information about the user’s device, the location, other contextual cues, or personal information such as life changes, gender, or income.

 Adaptive content can help content organizations, but some factors should be considered when determining how and when to use it.